 Here’s some data to help you understand better…

-After analyzing over 880 million Facebook posts, content marketing software company BuzzSumo discovered that the engagement rate on Facebook pages has dwindled by 20%.
+After analyzing over 880 million Facebook posts, content marketing software company BuzzSumo discovered that the average engagement rate on Facebook pages has dwindled by 20%.
 Specifically, they found that the average number of engagements on these Facebook pages has come down from 340 to 264 in just a span of six months.

 Many successful brands have always focused on increasing and maintaining engagement, which is why they aren’t seeing a big difference in their organic reach.
 But given the recent algorithm changes done by Facebook, every (small and big) brand needs to create and post content that is relevant to its audience.
 And delivers real value.